tynbil/transparency-in-coverage/README.md

 └───────┴─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

 NPIs are National Provider Identifiers and are assigned by the gov't to every healthcare professional.
-In group 36346, we can look up [NPI 1003266313](https://npiregistry.cms.hhs.gov/provider-view/1003266313) who appears to be employed by Prevea Ashwaubenon Health Center in Green Bay, WI.
+In group 36346, we can look up [the first NPI](https://npiregistry.cms.hhs.gov/provider-view/1003266313) who appears to be employed by Prevea Ashwaubenon Health Center in Green Bay, WI.
 (Go Pack!)
 Other NPIs in the list are employed at Prevea's other clinics.

 In group 52548, we see several NPIs who work at Mankato Clinic which appears to be associated with the Mayo Clinic.
 They get paid a more reasonable $105.03 for an EEG.